dagartga/dagartga.github.io/_posts/2024-03-06-uk-bank-customer-analysis-with-tableau.md

     - **Northern Ireland** - Non-Traditional Class Women
     - **Wales** - Affluent White-Collar Individuals with Higher Disposable Incomes

+### Recommendation
-**Recommendation:** Because the customer demographics are very different between the regions, targeted regional marketing campaigns should be implemented rather than simply a general marketing campaign.
+Because the customer demographics are very different between the regions, targeted regional marketing campaigns should be implemented rather than simply a general marketing campaign.

 ---